Umar-Waseem/Langchain-Basics/readme.md

 ### What is Langchain?

 LangChain is a framework designed to simplify the creation of applications using large language models.
+It gives you different prompting templates, output parsers to get desired outputs and much more.

 ### Get Started